Attygalle murder: Background

 John Kotelawala Sr, a police inspector married Alice Elizabeth Attygalle, daughter of the wealthy Mudaliyar Don Charles Gemoris Attygalle, after an illicit love affair to which the Attygalle family objected, but later conceded.
 As dowry, John Kotelawala received 2,058 acres of rubber and coconut estates, as well as one-fourth share of graphite mines owned by the Attygalle family.
 Soon after the sick Mudaliyar Gemoris Attygalle died in 1901 and Kotelawala resigned from the police force and took over the management of the Attygalle family business, since Mudaliyar's only son Francis Dixon Attygalle was a minor.
-Later the Mudaliyar's widow accused Kotelawala of misappropriating funds and took legal action to bar him from the family business.
+Later the Mudaliyar's widow, Petronella Attygalle, accused Kotelawala of misappropriating funds and took legal action to bar him from the family business.
 She filed several cases in the Kurunegala District Court to eject him from the management and Francis Dixon Attygalle left Wesley College, aged 16 to take over the family business.
-Petronella Attygalle made representations to the Governor and had letters of venia aetatis conferred, thus freeing Francis Dixon Attygalle from the status as a minor.
+Petronella made representations to the Governor and had letters of venia aetatis conferred, thus freeing Francis Dixon Attygalle from the status as a minor.
 She also had her second daughter Lena marry T. G. Jayewardene, an engineer in the Public Works Department and a Lieutenant in the Ceylon Light Infantry.
 The Jayewardenes were a family of lawyers, and Kotelawala insulted them on the day of the wedding.
-Thereafter, Kotelawala was removed from the management of the Attygalle family business and he ventured into his own business ventures, in transportation using bullock carts.
-He had confrontations in managing his estate he received as dowry from the Attygalle family which lead to increasing the animosity against the Francis Dixon Attygalle.
-In 1905, he formed the Ceylon-Japan Trading Company and set out to Japan on business.
+Thereafter, Kotelawala was removed from the management of the Attygalle family business and he started his own business ventures, in transportation using bullock carts.
+He had confrontations in managing his estate he received as dowry from the Attygalle family which led to increasing the animosity against Francis Dixon Attygalle.
+In 1905, he formed the Ceylon-Japan Trading Company and set out for Japan on business.